 Physical therapy practices have many types of ownership structures, including private practice (i.e., owned by one or more therapist), private equity sponsored, hospital-owned, joint-venture, and publicly traded.
-Currently, there are over 18,000 physical therapy clinics in the United States.
-While the market remains highly fragmented, with the largest operator controlling less than 10 percent of the market, there has been recent consolidation activity both among private equity sponsored platform companies and publicly traded companies that either specialize in outpatient physical therapy (e.g., U.S. Physical
+Currently, there are over 38,000 physical therapy clinics in the United States.
+While the market remains highly fragmented, with the largest operators controlling less than 10 percent of the market, there continues to be consolidation activity both among private equity sponsored platform companies and publicly traded companies that either specialize in outpatient physical therapy (e.g., U.S. Physical Therapy, NYSE:USPH and ATI Physical Therapy, Inc., NYSE: ATIP) or provide physical therapy as one of the many services (e.g., Select Medical Holdings, NYSE: SEM or IMAC Regeneration Centers, NASDAQ: IMAC).
+ATIP is in ongoing discussions with numerous targets that represent over 1,100 clinics across the country.
+These companies have been expanding their geographic presence across multiple states in the U.S. (see Figure 8) in order to find additional add-on acquisition targets.
+Furthermore, organizations such as the Physical Therapy Compact Commission have made it easier for PTs and PTAs to work in multiple states without obtaining a new license.